NerdParker/COVID-19-Predictions-and-Financial-Crisis/README.md

 We can see an upward trend over the past five years in Google stock and then a significant dip over the last couple months likely due to COVID-19.

-Google stock five year returns:
+Google stock five-year returns:

 ![alt text](https://github.com/NerdParker/COVID-19-Predictions-and-Financial-Crisis/blob/master/Images/yahoo_finance_google_5year_returns.PNG)

 Google stock returns have spiked negatively the most in the past five years down to -10% during the COVID-19 outbreak and appears quite volatile.

-2. To examine if this is a trend accross large technology companies other major companies stock information is brought in from Yahoo Finance API:
+2. To examine if this is a trend across large technology companies other major companies stock information is brought in from Yahoo Finance API:

 ![alt text](https://github.com/NerdParker/COVID-19-Predictions-and-Financial-Crisis/blob/master/Images/yahoo_finance_techcomp_data.PNG)